skyfloogle/gm8x_fix/README.md

 [these guys](https://iwannacommunity.com/forum/index.php@topic=2308.msg16505.html)
 for finding that.

+## The display reset patch
+In all GameMaker 8.1.141 games, when the game loses its Direct3D handle (for example, through the computer being locked), without any surfaces having been created, the game will lock up.
+This patch makes it behave the same as if you had created and deleted a surface: it will try to get a new handle, then if that fails, wait for five seconds and try again, and if that fails it will close.
+This issue only affects specifically 8.1.141.

 ## The DirectPlay patch
 GameMaker games use DirectPlay for networking, but loading the DirectPlay DLL on newer versions of Windows brings up a prompt because DirectPlay is